-My work seeks to identify the mechanisms that regulate the structure, function, and dynamics of aquatic ecosystems with a particular emphasis on understanding the impacts of human-driven change on fish populations and communities.
+My research seeks to identify the mechanisms that regulate the structure, function, and dynamics of freshwater and marine ecosystems with a particular emphasis on understanding the impacts of human-driven change on aquatic food webs and the fish populations and communities that they support.

-I have the great honor of acting as steward of a decades long research partnership between the Aquatic Ecology Lab (AEL) and Ohio Division of Wildlife (DOW).
-In this role I work with AEL and DOW researchers to answer questions in fisheries ecology and conservation in Lake Erie and Ohio’s inland lakes and reservoirs for the betterment of the state of fisheries science in the region and world.
+While conducting this research, I have had the honor and pleasure of acting as steward of a decades old Fish Management in Ohio Partnership between the Aquatic Ecology Laboratory (AEL) and Ohio Division of Wildlife (DOW), which was established in the 1980s by my former Ph.D. advisor, Roy Stein.
+In my current role as director of this partnership, I work with AEL colleagues, DOW biologists, and other university researchers to address fisheries ecology and conservation problems in Lake Erie and Ohio’s inland lakes and reservoirs.

 For information about opportunities to work with me as a graduate student, undergraduate, postdoctoral researcher, or research technician, please check out the Aquatic Ecology Lab opportunities page or email me directly.

 Outreach is a guiding principle of my work since it paves the way for stewardship in the broader community.
 Science is not complete until we effectively share our findings, so we work hard to share ours with all parts of our community.